danpouma/GoFish/README.md

 GoFish
 ======
- This game is player vs. computer
+ This game is player vs. computer.
  Player will choose a card from their hand and ask the computer for that card if computer has it then he will give you it and you will have a pair.
 If not, computer will go fish.
 Computer will remember the cards you ask for and use them